HOME > FOOD-RENGO-ABOUT US

 (4) Demands for Social Policies

-We demand the government to adopt policies which will improve the living standards of the workers and the people in the fields of economy and industries in general, as well as gender equality, welfare and social security systems, land and housing, transport systems, education, and government administrations.
-Also, those policies should secure natural resources and energy, employment, and small businesses.
+We demand the government to adopt policies which will improve living standards of workers and people in the fields of economy and industries in general, as well as gender equality, welfare and social security system, land and housing, transport system, education, and government administrations.
+Also, those policies should ensure natural resources and energy, employment, and small businesses.

 (5) Enhancement of Federation’s Mutual Insurance Schemes

-We have established the Mutual Insurance Schemes for life, fire and car accidents as well as the Pension Schemes for the members in order to stabilize their livelihood by supporting each other.
+We have established the Mutual Insurance Schemes for life, fire and car accidents as well as the Pension Scheme for the members in order to stabilize their livelihood by supporting each other.

 (6) Promotion of International Solidarity